-According to Article 11 of the AVR the verifier shall analyse, based on the information provided by the operator, the nature, scale and complexity of verification activities to be carried out.
-It shall gain an understanding of how the operator has collected and determined the free allocation data (and benchmark data, if relevant) to be verified.
-The information will include not only the documents listed above but other relevant information including:
+According to Article 11 of the AVR the verifier shall analyse, based on the information provided by the operator, the nature, scale and complexity of verification activities to

-&lt;sup>24 This was not applicable to the first baseline data report in 2019 as it was not generally available at the time verifiers were conducting pre-contract work.
+33 This was not applicable to the first baseline data report in 2019 as it was not generally available at the time verifiers were conducting pre-contract work.

-&lt;sup>25 Pragmatically contracts are likely to be negotiated well before the year-end for the relevant reporting cycles, therefore - realistically - it may not be possible to review a copy of the baseline report (even in draft) at the time that pre-engagement evaluation is being conducted; and waiting to negotiate a contract till the draft report is available means that operators may not be able to contract a verifier in time for the submission deadline.
+34 Pragmatically contracts are likely to be negotiated well before the year-end for the relevant reporting cycles, therefore - realistically - it may not be possible to review a copy of the baseline report (even in draft) at the time that pre-engagement evaluation is being conducted; and waiting to negotiate a contract till the draft report is available means that operators may not be able to contract a verifier in time for the submission deadline.